 This will enhance understanding of the palliative care focus and approach to person care.

-Lectures consist of discussion groups, presentations, debates.
-Guest lectures from practice experts is a key feature of this programme.
+Lectures consist of discussion groups, presentations, debates, MS Teams etc. Guest lectures from practice experts is a key feature of this programme.

 Much of this programme is completed online.
 Lecture notes and reading material are provided.
 Blogs and discussion groups occur online which is very ﬂexible for adult learners.